 He didn’t bother telling her that six-year-old Tobias would have been happy curled up with his books for the rest of the afternoon.
 She had a strict rule on outdoor playtime every day, even on rare rainy days.

-Mark didn’t care, he’d rather be outside.
-But it took an effort to herd Toby back out into the shady courtyard on a mild spring afternoon.
-The kind of effort that involved bringing his favorite action figures out into the dirt and letting Toby be Lady Samurai, even though she was Mark’s favorite.
+Mark’d rather be outside no matter the weather.
+Herding Toby back out into the courtyard on a mild spring afternoon took the kind of effort that involved his favorite action figures out in the dirt.
+He had to let Toby play Lady Samurai even though she was Mark’s favorite.

-They played Nightfeather’s Agents, pursuing the dreaded Others that threatened the human race.
-He was Mad Irish, cornered by an evil snake monster, and fighting his way free until Lady Samurai and the Strong Men arrived.
+They played Nightfeather’s Agents, pursuing the dreaded Others that threatened humanity.
+He was Mad Irish, cornered by an evil snake monster and fighting his way free until Lady Samurai and the Strongmen arrived.

 Mark forgot all about that envelope until after dinner.
-He finished his homework as Papa swept the table clear of crumbs, looking over his shoulder occasionally to correct an answer.
+He finished his homework as Papa swept the table clear of crumbs and looked over his shoulder occasionally to correct an answer.

 Papa paused at the envelope tucked beneath his laptop.
 He pushed his glasses up his nose and studied the return address.
 “Was ist das?”

 “Keine ahnung.”
-Mama traded the baby for the wet dishrag.
+Mama shrugged and traded the baby for the wet dishrag.
 She turned to the boys.
-“Alright, scalawags, head to the bathroom and brush teeth.
+“All right, wild ones, head to the bathroom and brush teeth.
 Papa will come read you a story in just a minute.”

-As Mark turned to go down the hall, he caught a glimpse of his father’s bushy brown eyebrows lowering, the single page inside unfolded in his hand.
-The baby made a grab for it.
-He tucked her against his chest, out of the way, to finish reading.
+As Mark turned to go down the hall, he caught a glimpse of his father’s bushy eyebrows lowering, and the single page unfolded in his hand.
+The baby grabbed for it.
+He tucked her under his chin, out of the way, to finish reading.
+His frown deepened.